gr82morozr/codereview/README.md

     Returns:
       A dictionary with static parameters and a key "patterns" containing a list of regex strings.
-      (Note: the patterns are taken exactly as specified in the config.)
+      (Note: The patterns are taken exactly as specified in the config.)
     """
     config = {}
     patterns = []